dfoerderreuther/jmx2log/README.md

 jmx2log
 ========

-This bundle which contains a service for writing jmx values from current vm to a logfile.
+OSGi bundle with a service writing defined JMX values continuously to a logfile.
+Tested with AEM / Apache Felix

 Building
 --------